LancerLab/croqtile/Documents/getting_started_with_choreo.md

 ```
 mdspan sp : [7, 8];           // defined a mdspan of 2-dimensions
 mdspan<4> mds : [a, 3, 4, 1]; // 'a' is an existing integer
 d : [c, 4, 28];               // 'd' is not explicit annotated.
+Type is deduced.
 ```
-As illustrated, a 'mdspan' can be explicitly defined with *mdspan* partial-type keyword anotated, optionally with a '<' '>' enclosed total dimension value, or even implicit defined.
+As illustrated, a 'mdspan' can be explicitly defined with *mdspan* partial-type keyword as annotated, optionally with a '<' '>' enclosed total dimension value.
+It is also possible to define a mdspan without type annotation.
+As shown in definition of 'd' above.

+For C++ programmers, you may think a mdspan is the trait of a multiple dimensional array, where it described a multi-level-range.
+For example, 'sp' in the above example defines two-level of ranges, ranging from 0 to 6, and 0 to 7 in seperate.

 When a mdspan is defined, it is possible to get the integer dimension value using operator '()' over the mdspan.
 ```
 sp : [7, 8];
 int b = sp(0) + sp(1);   // 'b' equals to 15 (7 + 8)
 ```
+In the above example, the expression 'sp(0)' reasons about the first dimension value of mdspan 'sp'.
+The dimension values are in essence integer values, which are suitable for integer arithmetics.

 Conseqeuntly, you may derive a mdspan from existing one as the below code snippet:
 ```
 sp : [6, 8];
 spn : [1, sp(0)/2, sp(1)/4]; // define a new mdspan from the existing one.
 ```
-This is very convinient to apply tiling in code.
-Considering that tiling operation is normally a must in constructing the high-performance kernels, Choreo has provided syntax suger to make the work even easier:
+With such a facility, it is very convinient to apply tiling over multiple-dimensional spans in your Choreo code.
+Considering that tiling operation is always required in constructing the high-performance kernels, Choreo has provided syntax suger to make the work even easier:
 ```
 sp : [6, 8];
 spn : sp [1, (0)/2, (1)/4];  // spn is defined as [1, 3, 2]
 ```
-This code works the same way as the previous example, but in much simpler syntax.
+This code works the same way as the previous one, but obviously in a much simpler syntax.
+This follows one of Choreo's design philosophy - To enable functionalities with minimal code whenever possible.

 **Note, a mdspan can only be defined.
 No modification to an existing mdspan is allowed.
 Further, a mdspan can only be defined once.**